Yashraj200512/TETRIS_GAME/README.md

 # **Tetris Game**

 ## Introduction
 This is a terminal-based implementation of the classic Tetris game in C++.
-It features shape stacking, collision detection, and a scoring system and also restart option providing an great  gaming experience.
+It features shape stacking, collision detection, and a scoring system and also restart option providing a great  gaming experience.

 ## Controls
 - **Move**: `A/D` or `←/→`